 Customer support teams are frequently asked by their colleagues to answer all kinds of questions about customers.
 The questions can get very specific and require digging into support ticket data, sometimes hundreds or thousands of tickets across multiple support channels.
 It’s inefficient and slow.

-Viable was designed to do the heavy lifting by aggregating customer feedback from different customer support apps into one place—and then sorting, labeling, and segmenting it.
+Viable was designed to do the heavy lifting of customer support analysis by aggregating customer feedback from different customer support apps into one place—and then sorting, labeling, and segmenting it.

 Viable does this all quickly and automatically, freeing up customer support teams to answer questions a lot faster, no matter how specific.